mwkpe/string-utils/README.md

 # string utils
-A single-header collection of utility functions for strings using C++17 string_views
+A single-header collection of utility functions for strings using C++17 `string_view`, i.e. no copies are made from the input.
+Functions will return a tuple, vector or simple `string_view`.

 Status
 ---